longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``cumbria, sandwith``

-ncas_radar_vocabularies_release
-  This is the url to the version controlled vocabulary used in defining the data file.
-This is currently under development.

 Dimensions
 ----------

+As mentioned above, the naming of these dimensions must strictly adhere to the CfRadial-1.4 requirements.

 +------------------------------+-----------------------------------------+
 |**Dimension name**            |**Description**                          |